Traditional Polish Foods Of Easter; And Their Meanings!

 EGGS IN MAYONNAISE, (jaja na twardo w majonezie) ~ Top hard-cooked egg halves on lettuce-lined platter with a dollop of mayonnaise.
 Garnish each dollop with some finely chopped chives and/or dill. ;

-EASY EASTER SALAD (latwa salatka wielkanocna) ~ In salad bowl combine 2 c diced cooked potatoes, 1 c drained canned navy beans, 1 c drained canned peas & carrots, 2 peeled, cored, diced apples, 3 diced dill pickles, 2 diced onions.
-Sprinkle with lemon juice, salt & pepper and laced with just enough mayonnaise to coat ingredients.
-Chill and let stand covered over night before serving. ;
+EASY EASTER SALAD (latwa salatka wielkanocna) ~ In a salad bowl, combine 2 c diced cooked potatoes, 1 c drained canned navy beans, 1 c drained canned peas & carrots, 2 peeled, cored, diced apples, 3 diced dill pickles, and 2 diced onions.
+Sprinkle with lemon juice, salt & pepper, and lace with just enough mayonnaise to coat the ingredients.
+Chill and let stand, covered, overnight before serving. ;

 WAFER-TYPE PLUM MAZUREK (mazurek cliwkowy na oplatku) ~ Thinly spread an oplatek-type wafer (normally used for ritual sharing on Christmas Eve) with powidla (Polish plum butter).
 Cover with another oplatek.
-Spread it with powidla as well and cover with a third oplatek.
+Spread it with powidla as well, and cover with a third oplatek.
 Press down gently so oplatek doesn't crack.
-Cover with clean dish towel and weight down with a heavy book over night.
+Cover with a clean dish towel and weight down with a heavy book overnight.
 Before serving, spread top and sides with canned vanilla or chocolate icing.
 Cut into squares and serve.;

-OTHER FOODS ~ If you live near a Polish neighborhood, stock up on the deli items, baked goods and other Polish-style Easter treats you lack the time, energy and know-how to prepare at home.
+OTHER FOODS ~ If you live near a Polish neighborhood, stock up on the deli items, baked goods, and other Polish-style Easter treats that you lack the time, energy, or know-how to prepare at home.

 The blessed foods and their symbolic meanings are: